Invention of radio: Marconi

 In 1904, Marconi inaugurated an ocean daily newspaper, the Cunard Daily Bulletin, on the RMS Campania.
 At the start, passing events were printed in a little pamphlet of four pages called the Cunard Bulletin.
 The title would read Cunard Daily Bulletin, with subheads for "Marconigrams Direct to the Ship."
 All the passenger ships of the Cunard Company were fitted with Marconi's system of wireless telegraphy, by means of which constant communication was kept up, either with other ships or with land stations on the eastern or western hemisphere.
 The RMS Lucania, in October 1903, with Marconi on board, was the first vessel to hold communications with both sides of the Atlantic.
-The Cunard Daily Bulletin, a 32-page illustrated paper published on board these boats, recorded news received by wireless telegraphy, and was the first ocean newspaper.
-In August 1903, an agreement was made with the British Government by which the Cunard Co. were to build two steamers, to be, with all other Cunard ships, at the disposal of the British Admiralty for hire or purchase whenever they might be required, the Government lending the company £2,600,000 to build the ships and granting them a subsidy of £150,000 a year.
+The Cunard Daily Bulletin, a 32-page illustrated paper published on board these ships, recorded news received by wireless telegraphy, and was the first ocean newspaper.
+In August 1903, an agreement was made with the British Government by which Cunard were to build two steamers, to be, with all other Cunard ships, at the disposal of the British Admiralty for hire or purchase whenever they might be required, the Government lending the company £2,600,000 to build the ships and granting them a subsidy of £150,000 a year.
 One was the RMS Lusitania and another was the RMS Mauretania.

-Marconi was awarded the 1909 Nobel Prize in Physics with Karl Ferdinand Braun for contributions to radio sciences.
+Marconi was awarded the 1909 Nobel Prize in Physics with Karl Ferdinand Braun for their contributions to the development of wireless telegraphy.
 Marconi's demonstrations of the use of radio for wireless communications, equipping ships with life saving wireless communications, establishing the first transatlantic radio service, and building the first stations for the British shortwave service, have marked his place in history.

 In June and July 1923, Marconi's shortwave transmissions took place at night on 97 meters from Poldhu Wireless Station, Cornwall, to his yacht Elettra in the Cape Verde Islands.
 In September 1924, Marconi transmitted during daytime and nighttime on 32 meters from Poldhu to his yacht in Beirut.
 In July 1924, Marconi entered into contracts with the British General Post Office (GPO) to install telegraphy circuits from London to Australia, India, South Africa and Canada as the main element of the Imperial Wireless Chain.
 The UK-to-Canada shortwave "Beam Wireless Service" went into commercial operation on 25 October 1926.
 Beam Wireless Services from the UK to Australia, South Africa and India went into service in 1927.
 Electronic components for the system were built at Marconi's New Street wireless factory in Chelmsford.